 - 2. Either the head of household, co-head, spouse, or sole member of the family is: - Employed - Age 62 or older - Enrolled in an approved Job Training Program. - A veteran: or - A family where one or more members is a person with a disability. - 3.
 Residency Preference: HABC will grant priority within each preference categories to families where the head, co-head, or spouse is a resident of Baltimore City/County.
 Applicants who do not live in Baltimore City/County will only be considered for assistance after the waiting list is exhausted of applicants who live in Baltimore City regardless of preference.
 Applicants who are working or who have been notified that they are hired to work in the Baltimore City/County area will be provided with a residency preference. - 4.
-Scattered Site Incentive Transfer Preference: Scattered site units will be solely offered to existing HABC Public Housing families who request the transfer and who meet the Scattered Site Incentive transfer eligibility criteria which can be found in the Transfer chapter under SCATTERED SITES INCENTIVE TRANSFER.
+Scattered Site Incentive Transfer Preference: Upon implementation, Scattered site units will be solely offered to existing HABC Public Housing families who request the transfer and who meet the Scattered Site Incentive transfer eligibility criteria which can be found in the Transfer chapter under SCATTERED SITES INCENTIVE TRANSFER. - 5.
+Tenant Based and Project Based Displacement Preference: HABC will provide an admission preference to tenant-based and project-based families displaced due to HQS/NSIPRE non-Compliance in accordance with the regulations at 24 CFR 982.404(e)(2) and 24 CFR 983.208(d)(6)(ii).